-DPET 235 ELECTRONIC CONTROLS/MONITORING 3 HRS.
-(OC) SYSTEMS
+ELECTRONIC CONTROLS/MONITORING SYSTEMS

-Prerequisite: Department approval.
+Prerequisite: DPET 132 with a grade of "C" or higher.
 This course will acquaint the student with the operation, application and testing of electronic control/monitoring systems used in heavy equipment applications.
 Laboratory practices include the use of digital multimeters, electronic reader/programmers and laptop computers.

-DPET 236 HYDRAULIC SYSTEM ANALYSIS AND 3 HRS.
-(OC) REPAIRS
+HYDRAULIC SYSTEM ANALYSIS AND REPAIRS

-Prerequisite: Department approval.
+Prerequisite: DPET 229 with a grade of C or higher.
 This course is designed for inspecting, testing, and servicing and diagnosing hydraulic circuits, systems, and components, such as power steering, power brakes, and hydraulic transmissions.
 Appropriate testing procedures and equipment will be utilized.
+Lecture Hours: 1 Laboratory Hours: 6

-DPET 238 OCCUPATIONAL INTERNSHIP AND 4 HRS.
-(OC) SEMINAR II
+OCCUPATIONAL INTERNSHIP AND SEMINAR II